vishwajeetsingh01/pdf_chat_app/README.md

 git clone https://github.com/vishwajeetsingh01/pdf_chat_app.git
 cd pdf-chat-app

+2. Create a virtual environment in the terminal python  -m venv .venv

+3. Start Virtual Environment
+.venv\Scripts\activate

-2. Install dependencies:
+4. Install dependencies:
 pip install -r requirements.txt

-3. Run the application
+5. Run the application
 streamlit run app.py

 Now, the app should be running locally at http://localhost:8501 and the Network URL will be available at http://localhost:172.16.1.196.8501.